-- 17.33 It is proposed to allocate 4.06 hectares of the land marked in red in the map above (Figure 35) as land suitable for the erection of 120 dwellings of mixed types and an overall average density of 30 dwellings per hectare.
-Recognising that this will increase demand by people for more sports and recreational activities, the landowner is willing to offer: - a) 2 hectares of land as additional sports pitches adjacent to Broad Lane Sports Ground; and - b) an all-weather shared use footpath and cycle track to connect this development directly to Broad Lane Sports Ground; and - c) a new footpath/cycle track alongside Elmstead Road from Broadfields to Broad Lane Sports Ground - 17.34 In addition, as a condition of planning consent, the developer will be required to make a contribution towards the improvement of community facilities.
+17.33 It is proposed to allocate 4.06 hectares of the land marked in red in the map above (Figure 35) as land suitable for the erection of 120 dwellings of mixed types and an overall average density of 30 dwellings per hectare.
+Recognising that this will increase demand by people for more sports and recreational activities, the landowner is willing to offer:

+a) 2 hectares of land as additional sports pitches adjacent to Broad Lane Sports Ground; and b) an all-weather shared use footpath and cycle track to connect this development directly to Broad Lane Sports Ground; and c) a new footpath/cycle track alongside Elmstead Road from Broadfields to Broad Lane Sports Ground

+- 17.34 In addition, as a condition of planning consent, the developer will be required to make a contribution towards the improvement of community facilities.
 This could include the provision of a new hall for sports and other social recreational activity at Broad Lane Sports Ground. - 17.35 Access to the development area (marked as the red area on Figure 35) can be provided via Richard Avenue.
 The site can also link up easily with existing pedestrian routes.
 The site does extend development out into the countryside but is still considered to relate reasonably well to the existing settlement pattern.
-However, careful design and landscaping will be important, particularly on the eastern boundary. - 17.36 The northern field (shown as the green area on Figure 35) is identified in the Colchester Local Plan as Open Space.
-The continued allocation of this land as Open Space will enable it to come forward for sports pitches that are being sought by the Wivenhoe & District Sporting Facilities Trust which manages the existing football ground and facilities situated to the north of the site known as Broad Lane Sports Ground. - 17.37 In order to improve pedestrian and cycle access, a footpath and cycle path should be provided along the frontage of Elmstead Road, at the western edge of the northern field, together with a new shared use all-weather foot and cycleway to directly connect this new development to Broad Lane Sports Ground.
-These will provide safe non-vehicular access from the existing and proposed sports facilities into the residential areas in eastern Wivenhoe - 17.38 A direct cycle route through the new development and a combined footpath and cycle link to link with the carpark at the Broad Lane Sports Ground must be provided.
-See para 17.33 - 17.39 There is a public footpath from Henrietta Close to the south of the proposed housing site leading to The Cross.
-A contribution to upgrading this to a combined footpath and cycle track will be required. - 17.40 Accessible public Open Space will be required to be provided on the land allocated for housing in line with the requirements of Policy DP16 of the Colchester Adopted Development Policies DPD and Policy WIV 7.
-See also para 17.33 - 17.41 The site of 4 hectares is considered to be suitable to accommodate up to 120 dwellings.
-The types of homes should reflect the types of homes specified in paragraphs 16.30 to 16.36.
-This density and housing mix reflects a balanced approach that seeks to make the best and most effective use of land being brought forward for development whilst respecting the setting and general location of the site on the eastern edge of the settlement. - 17.42 As part of this land which is proposed for residential development is within 250m of the boundary of the Wivenhoe Quarry site, it is thereby within the ECC Minerals Consultation Area.
+However, careful design and landscaping will be important, particularly on the eastern boundary. - 17.36 In order to improve pedestrian and cycle access, a footpath and cycle path should be provided along the frontage of Elmstead Road, at the western edge of the northern field, together with a new shared use all-weather foot and cycleway to directly connect this new development to Broad Lane Sports Ground.
+These will provide safe non-vehicular access from the existing and proposed sports facilities into the residential areas in eastern Wivenhoe. - 17.37 A direct cycle route through the new development and a combined footpath and cycle link to link with the carpark at the Broad Lane Sports Ground must be provided.
+See para 17.33. - 17.38 There is a public footpath from Henrietta Close to the south of the proposed housing site leading to The Cross.
+A contribution to upgrading this to a combined footpath and cycle track will be required. - 17.39 Accessible public Open Space will be required to be provided on the land allocated for housing in line with the requirements of Policy DP16 of the Colchester Adopted Development Policies DPD and Policy WIV 8.
+See also para 17.33. - 17.40 The site of 4 hectares is considered to be suitable to accommodate up to 120 dwellings.
+The types of homes should reflect the types of homes specified in paragraphs 16.25 to 16.31.
+This density and housing mix reflects a balanced approach that seeks to make the best and most effective use of land being brought forward for development whilst respecting the setting and general location of the site on the eastern edge of the settlement. - 17.41 As part of this land which is proposed for residential development is within 250m of the boundary of the Wivenhoe Quarry site, it is thereby within the ECC Minerals Consultation Area.
 Although this part of the Quarry site is where mineral resources have been worked out and the land restored for agricultural purposes, as identified in the Essex Mineral Local Plan (adopted July 2014) Policy S8, ECC must be consulted on any future housing planning application which falls within a Minerals Consultation Area.